mongo-dart/mongo_dart/doc/manual/connection/tls_connection_no_auth_self_signed_certificate.md

 You can run it in the cert folder generated before (the intermediate key file ".key" must be decrypted if you used gpg), in this way: move to the cert folder, run the command ./server-certificate.sh your-ca-name server-ip-address dns-server-name.
 The dns-server-name is optional.
 If you give it, you will need to use that name in the mongodb connection string.
-The script will require some parameters, set them as you like, be only careful to set the "Organization name" and the "Organizational Unit name" equal for all the servers that you will generate.
+The script will require some parameters, set them as you like, only be careful to set the "Organization name" and the "Organizational Unit name" equal for all the servers that you will generate.
 Also the DC (Domain Component) parameters must be equal, but the script will not ask you for it.

-Create all servers certificates and send them to the servers in a safe way.
+Create all servers certificates and send them to the servers in a safe way (at least "your-server-name.pem" and "your-ca-name-full-chain.crt").

 ## Install certificates